Frank Pritchard: Background

 Of Samoan and Pākehā (Anglo-Saxon) New Zealander descent, Pritchard was born in Sydney on 3 November 1983.
 He played his junior rugby league for the St Clair Comets and Campbelltown City Kangaroos, and attended Eagle Vale High School before being signed by the Penrith Panthers.
 Pritchard's younger brother, Kaysa Pritchard, would also go on to play in the NRL.

 Playing career

 2000s

 In Round 8 of the 2003 NRL season, Pritchard made his NRL début for Penrith Panthers against the Manly-Warringah Sea Eagles off the interchange bench in the Panthers 30–29 win at Penrith Stadium.
 Pritchard was named 18th man for the Panthers 2003 NRL Grand Final squad playing the Sydney Roosters.
-Pritchard finished his début year in the NRL with 7 games for the Panthers.
+He finished his début year with 7 games.

 In Round 15 in the 2004 NRL season against the Cronulla-Sutherland Sharks, Pritchard scored his first career try in the Panthers 32–12 win at Remondis Stadium.
-Pritchard finished the 2004 Penrith Panthers season having played in 12 matches, scoring 2 tries.
+Pritchard finished the season with 2 tries in 12 matches.